 (setq ac-quick-help-delay 0.1)

-By default, pressing underscore will insert a <-
+By default, pressing underscore will insert a <- instead of a _.

 This was supposed to ease the pain of writing assignments with the arrow.

-most of the time (e.g. for ggplot2 functions).
+However, now we actually want a _ most of the time (e.g. for ggplot2 functions).

-will be inserted only when following a space.
+Using smart underscores, <- will be inserted only when following a space.

 It’s available in MELPA.

-Otherwise simply put this .el file in the load path and add these lines to ~/.emacs
+Otherwise simply put this .el file in the load path and add these lines to ~/.emacs:

 (require 'ess-smart-underscore)